sagar-jadhav/go-examples/concurrency.md

 # Concurrency

-The example demonstrates concurrency in Go
+Example demonstrates concurrency in Go

 ```go
 // Send the sequence 2, 3, 4, ... to channel 'ch'.